Uncategorised Article Count: 21

 Places are limited and subject to availability and meeting eligibility requirements.

-The College has strict limits on capacity in the building so please do not bring children or other family members with you, unless you are 16-18-year old and bringing a parent/carer with you or an adult who needs support to complete your enrolment.
-If you need to bring children we would ask you to bring another adult with you so they can wait with them in an alternative area whilst you complete your enrolment.
+The College has strict limits on capacity in the building.
+Please do not bring children or other family members with you, unless you are 16-18-year-old and bringing a parent/carer with you, or an adult who needs support to complete your enrolment.
+If you need to bring children, we would ask you to bring another adult with you so they can wait with them in an alternative area whilst you complete your enrolment.

-There is no parking on Campus but you can park in the surrounding streets (charges may be payable).
+There is no parking available on Campus, however, you can park in the surrounding streets - please note that charges may be payable.
 If you are using Public Transport, please check the TFL website to ensure you follow their guidance whilst travelling to and from the College.

 Enrolment FAQs